a1exanderklein/data-processing-storage/README.md

-# Python InMemoryDB: A Simple In-Memory Database with Transactions
+# Python InMemoryDB: In-Memory Database with Transactions

 ## Overview
 This project implements a simple in-memory key-value database with transaction support.
 It supports: